 This test maps blood flow through the heart while you are at rest and while you are doing physical activity.
 It can show problems with the structure and function of your heart.
 And, it helps diagnose heart disease or other problems.

-In preparation for the test, adhesive electrodes are placed on the patient’s chest, legs and arms.
-The electrodes are connected to an electrocardiogram machine, which will detect and record the electrical signals of the heartbeat.
+First, electrodes are placed on your chest, legs and arms.
+They are connected to an electrocardiogram machine.
+It detects and records the electrical signals of your heart.

-As the test begins, the patient’s heart rate is gradually increased.
-The patient may walk on a treadmill or ride a stationary bike to raise the heart rate, or the physician may administer an injection of drugs to stimulate the heart.
-Once the heart is brought to a target rate, the patient receives an injection of a radioactive substance into the bloodstream.
+Now, the test begins.
+Your heart rate is gradually increased.
+You may walk on a treadmill or ride a stationary bike to raise your heart rate.
+Or, your physician may use an injection of drugs to stimulate your heart.
+When your heart reaches a target rate, a radioactive substance is injected into your bloodstream.

-The patient is transferred to an examination table, and the patient’s chest is scanned with a gamma-ray camera.
-This camera detects the radioactive substance as it accumulates in the heart tissue, and images are displayed on a monitor.
-The images can reveal the size of the heart’s chambers and how well the heart is performing.
-They can also show areas of heart muscle that are not receiving enough blood because of a blockage.
+Next, your chest is scanned with a gamma-ray camera.
+It detects the radioactive substance in your heart tissue.
+Images on a monitor show your heart’s chambers and how well your heart is performing.
+The scan shows areas that aren't getting enough blood because of a blockage.

-After the exercise portion of the exam is complete, the patient is allowed to relax for a period of time so the heart can return to its resting rate.
-The injection and scan are then repeated, allowing the physician to compare the images of the active heart to the heart at rest.
+When the exercise part of the exam is complete, you relax.
+Your heart returns to its resting rate.
+The injection and scan are repeated.
+This lets your doctor compare images of your active heart to your heart at rest.

-After the second scan is complete, the patient is allowed to leave and resume normal activities.
-The radioactive substance is not harmful to the patient or to other people, and will be eliminated from the body naturally.
+After the second scan, you can go home and resume normal activities.
+The radioactive substance is not harmful to you or others.
+And, it will be flushed from your body naturally.
+Ask your doctor for more information.